 How to Use a Universal Design User Experience in Your edTech Tool

-Meeting accessibility benchmarks is crucial in edTech, but there are additional benefits to using the UDL framework in product design.
+Meeting accessibility benchmarks is crucial in edTech, but there are additional benefits to adopting the UDL framework at the earliest stages of UX strategy and product design.
 By meeting more students where they’re at, you’ll improve the UX for all of your users.
 After all, that’s our goal as UX designers!

 New to applying UDL principles to edTech tools?
 We have 15 ideas you can use right now as you plan your universal design user interface.
 Below, we cover how to offer multiple modes of engagement, representation, and expression in learning tools.